3manuek/3manuek.github.io/resume.md

 ## Customers History

-As a consultant, I provided independent database consulting services for the following companies (in non-particular order):
+As a consultant, I provided independent database consulting services for the following companies (in non-particular order).
+Thanks to every customer that trusted in me!

 - iMedicare (USA)
 - Eloquentix (USA)
+- Ericsson/EDB (USA)
 - Pic-pic (USA)
 - PFA (Argentina)
 - Autofarma (Arg)